A Well-Lived Life 2 - Book 4 - Elyse

 “It’ll be reasonably fast,” he replied.
 “The hardest part was reverse engineering their database schema so that I could find a way to link the records the way we do.
 That’s why it took me four days out in Philadelphia.
 I have some code which will dump the records, and then I’ll put them on Steve’s Unix box and run some scripts that will massage the records so that it’s simple to import them with our standard backup/recovery programs.
 From the time I get the dump, I can have a working SQL database in about six hours, including programmatic validation.”

 “It should,” Jeri said.
 “The big issue will be training.
-BLS does things differently than we do, and this firm is still using the DESQView version.”
+BLS does things differently from how we do it, and this firm is still using the DESQView version.”

 “They do have Windows on a number of their machines,” Greg said.
 “But Ralph will need to work with them to get it on all of them.
 I think they’ll need a few new machines, too, because I saw a couple of old ‘286 boxes there.”